n1c01a5/recover-website/CONTRIBUTING.md

 - standardjs for the linter
 - indentation in spaces and 2
 - first prop in a component is the `className` prop
+- use this export style for component: `const MyComponent` and `export default MyComponent`